LaurePiechaczyk/project5-coffee-shop/TESTING.md

 - Super user is loged in:  dropdown menu brings the user to the "Add a Product", "My Profile" and "logout" pages.
   - CHECK

+- Confirm that the bag icon in the navbar updates its price when a product is added to the bag.
+  - CHECK

 #### Bottom navbar
 - Confirm that all the navigation links bring the user to the relevant pages with the relevant products displayed in products.
   - CHECK